 Inability to sustain attention

-Obviously children are not the most attentive people in the world.
+Naturally, children are not the most attentive during younger years.
 However, it is fairly easy to tell if a child has extreme difficulty paying attention to anything – even enjoyable activities – for more than a few minutes.
 If this is the case, you may want to talk to your doctor.

-Also, children who are constantly distracted by sights and sounds may be exhibiting symptoms of ADHD.
-Yes, children are often distracted by sights and sounds, but parents may want to monitor a child’s behavior if there are other symptoms present.
-Children who seem completely unable to sustain attention beyond a sight or sound may need to be tested by a doctor for ADHD.
+Children who are constantly distracted by sights and sounds may be exhibiting symptoms of ADHD.
+Yes, this is also normal for young children, but parents may want to monitor a child’s behavior if there are other symptoms present or the attention cannot be sustained beyond a sight or sound.

 Difficulty sustaining eye contact